kellenvu/kellenvu.github.io/_projects/3000 Bookmarklets.md

 # Bookmarklets

 Bookmarklets are simple pieces of JavaScript code stored as bookmarks in your browser.
 They provide additional functionality to a page by manipulating its content or behavior.
 By clicking on a bookmarklet while on a specific web page, you can trigger the contained script to perform certain actions.
-Here, you'll find some custom bookmarklets that I've written to make my life a little easier. :smile:
+Here, you'll find some custom bookmarklets that I've written to make my life a little easier. 🙂

 {% capture list_items %}
 Compute Gradescope Raw Score